gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

 In each case, how many variants pass genome-wide significance of p<5*10<sup>-8</sup>?
 Did you get more or fewer significant variants after controlling for covariates?

 ## 3. Visualizing GWAS results
 Now, we'd like to visualize our results.
 We will use the [`assocplots`](https://github.com/khramts/assocplots) python package for this.
-A partial script for plotting has been provided in `scripts/gwas_plotter.py`.
-Modify this script as indicated and use it to generate QQ plots and Manhattan plots for each GWAS you performed (with and without covariates).
+A script for plotting has been provided in `scripts/gwas_plotter.py`.
+Figure out how to run this script to generate QQ plots and Manhattan plots for each GWAS you performed (with and without covariates).
+Hint, it is always a good idea to run a script with no arguments to see if there are any hints on how to use it (e.g. `./scripts/gwas_plotter.py`)

 Include the figures in your lab report.
 How did the two results differ?
 Which GWAS do you think is more reliable?

 ## 4. Analyzing significant hits